zyzisyz/My-Setting/README.md

 # MY-Setting

-back up my personal setting in this repo.
+back up my personal settings in this repo.

 ---